JJSanabriaS/JJSanabriaS/README.md

 ## Hi there 👋

-I am a Data Science and Artificial Intelligence leader with more than 15 years of experience designing, developing, and deploying high-impact AI solutions across healthcare, finance, cybersecurity, engineering, academic research and industrial sectors.
+I am a Software Developer and AI/IT Consultant with over 15 years of professional experience in the technology industry.
+Since 1996, I have been helping companies design, develop, and maintain reliable, scalable, and efficient software solutions across various sectors suxh as healthcare, finance, cybersecurity, engineering, academic research and industrial.

+ Throughout my career, I have worked on full software development lifecycles — from requirements analysis and system architecture to development, deployment, and long-term support.
+As a consultant, I have collaborated closely with business stakeholders to translate complex business needs into practical and high-performing technical solutions.

 As Founder, CEO, and CTO of Sinergia Vital SAS, I specialize in transforming complex challenges into scalable AI-driven products by combining:

    ✔ Artificial Intelligence & Machine Learning\